tronprotocol/tron-grid/README.md

 # TronGrid

+## THIS DOC REFER TO THE LEGACY FORMAT.
+IT STILL WORK FOR RETRO-COMPATIBILITY, BUT WILL BE DEPRECATED SOONER OR LATER.
+PLEASE REFER TO THE OFFICIAL [README](https://github.com/tronprotocol/tron-grid/blob/master/README.md)

 TronGrid v2 uses a set of NodeJS apps to talk with Redis and PostgreSQL to provide a simple, fast and reliable query interface for the Tron API.